Chief Operating Officer Peggy Huston

 George joined UC Berkeley in late 2011 as one of the first CSS employees.
 He helped build the foundation of CSS for IT, RA and all supporting systems.
 He brings over 25 years of experience leading operations, developing people, and improving processes and performance.
 He has improved processes in just about every area of an organization including Research Administration processes at Lawrence Berkeley National Laboratory; IT and Financial processes at Sun Microsystems and Merrill Lynch; Sales and Operations processes at GE; and built a shared service model for Human Resources at a Silicon Valley company.

 He is strong believer in listening and advocating for the customer, along with using data and measurements to make decisions.
 His experience has taught him to apply the right process improvement tool to the right problem in the right situation.

-In his new role, Javier will provide HR Business Partner support to CSS as well as lead our CSS-wide performance review cycle and run the CSS priority project that will ensure all CSS staff have clear and accurate job descriptions.
-Additionally, Javier will serve as a key strategic advisor on HR and workforce planning matters pertaining to CSS staff.
-In this role he will work with Directors, managers, and supervisors to assess the strengths and opportunities for our organization, for our functional areas, and for all of us who work at CSS; and, he will create CSS’ first organization-wide strategic plan for workforce development.
+In his role, Javier provides HR Business Partner support and is the HR strategic advisor to CSS.
+He leads our CSS-wide performance review cycle and manages the CSS priority project that will ensure all CSS staff have clear and accurate job descriptions.
+Additionally, Javier leads Learning & Development activities for CSS as well as Facilities Management.
+In these roles, he will work with Directors, managers, and supervisors to assess the strengths and opportunities for our organization, for our functional areas, and for all of us who work at CSS; and, he will create CSS’ first organization-wide strategic plan for workforce development.
 Javier will also serve on the CSS Senior Leadership Team where he will contribute his expertise of creating a positive, team environment with his passion for coaching, learning and leadership.